johnowhitaker/personal_site/mini-hw-projects/scan_microscope.md

 ![The stitched image](images/scan_mosaic.png)

 Sadly, the webcam quality isn't great!
 So after all that, the best results came from using the phone with [this app](https://play.google.com/store/apps/details?id=com.bcdvision.mapstitch&hl=en_US) to make mosaics.
 The results are *ok* ([example](https://drive.google.com/file/d/1NlRSY9DtAnj5N4UNMiZVUJp4BTVCKlKC/view?usp=drive_link)) but I hope to find a better solution soon - maybe it's as simple as using the phone as a webcam and manually stitching the images based on the grid coords.

+Update: I found https://mattabrown.github.io/autostitch.html to work well on frames extracted from video through the cellphone.
+Hooray for good free software!